fuseio/fuse-network/nethermind/OE_Migration.md

    ```

    - **Things to look for:**
-     - Operating mode: active
-     - Not preparing block; cannot sign. (if you are not running a validator node)
-     - Configured for FuseNetwork using the AuthorityRound engine
+     - Not preparing block (Validator Nodes Only)
-     - Syncing #[Block-Number]
+     - Syncing #[Block-Number] is the latest.

 3. **Identify running containers** by executing the command below: